Forget your fat phobia. Increasing your intake of healthy fats is vital to maintaining good all-round health.

 Pollutants dumped in the sea can accumulate in fish oils, for example, and also our global fish supplies are dwindling due to indiscriminate and unsustainable fishing practices.

-As an alternative a good quality oil such as such as Neal’s Yard Remedies Organic Beauty Oil – a combination of hemp, flax, avocado and evening primrose oil – can be taken on its own, mixed in juice or used in salad dressings to help you get what you need each day.
-See also the panel left for other suggestions.
+As an alternative a good quality oil such as such as hemp, flax, avocado and evening primrose oil – singly or as a mixture in juice or used in salad dressings to help you get what you need each day.

 Sign up here to receive regular updates from us